 The 2017 World Cup: A Legend is Born

 July 20, 2017, in Derby became a defining moment in Harmanpreet’s career.
-In the Women’s World Cup semi final against Australia, she played one of the greatest innings in Indian cricket history.
+In the Women’s World Cup semi-final against Australia, she played one of the greatest innings in Indian cricket history.
 She scored an unbeaten 171 runs from 115 balls.
 It was a powerful and controlled performance under pressure.
 The knock remains one of the highest individual scores by an Indian in a Women’s World Cup match.
 She later said she felt completely confident during that innings.

 India reached the final but lost to England by 9 runs.
 Even so, her 171 not out changed the way many people viewed women’s cricket in India.
-It became one of the most talked about innings in the tournament.
+It became one of the most talked-about innings in the tournament.
 In 2018, she achieved another milestone by becoming the first Indian woman to score a century in T20 Internationals, reaching the landmark against New Zealand.
 With performances like these, she strengthened her place among the leading players in world cricket.

 Captaincy and Triumphs: Leading with Grit

-By 2022, she became the full time captain of India across all formats, taking over after Mithali Raj stepped away from international cricket.
+By 2022, she became the full-time captain of India across all formats, taking over after Mithali Raj stepped away from international cricket.
 Her leadership brought important results.
 In 2023, India won the gold medal at the Asian Games under her captaincy.
 The same year, she led Mumbai Indians to a Women’s Premier League title, proving her impact in franchise cricket as well.

 In 2024, she became the first cricketer to play 150 T20 Internationals, reaching a major milestone in the format.
-In 2025, Mumbai Indians successfully defended their Women’s Premier League title, strengthening her reputation as a dependable and composed leader.
+In 2025, the Mumbai Indians successfully defended their Women’s Premier League title, strengthening their reputation as a dependable and composed leader.
 Through victories and setbacks, she has built her image as a strong and determined captain.

 Career Stats and Achievements: Numbers Tell the Tale